PrincetonUniversity/hpc_beginning_workshop/02_cluster_why/README.md

 - Ability to work with large datasets (on `/scratch/gpfs`, see working_with_files directory)
 - Lots of software is available and already configured (e.g., MPI, compilers, commercial software)
 - Keep your laptop free of use by running your work on the clusters
-- GPUs are available in large numbers on TigerGPU and Traverse
+- GPUs are available in all clusters (just not in the Nobel system)
 - There is a team of people maintaining and supporting the clusters